emsesp/docs/docs/Configuring.md

 - PWM: max. frequency 5000Hz, resolution 13bits
 - Counter/timer/rate trigger on high->low edge with 15 ms debounce.
 Only for low pulse rates.

-## Customization
+## Customization (`Settings->Customizations`)

-This page shows all registered entities and allows to exclude commands and values from publishing via mqtt/api or remove them from dashboard.
+The Customization page shows all registered entities and allows to exclude commands and values from publishing via mqtt/api or remove them from dashboard.
 The dashboard only shows entities with values, the customization page shows all.
 If an entity has no value then it is supported by EMS-ESP, but not by your boiler/thermostat/etc.

 ![Web](_media/screenshot/web_customizations.png)